dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

     oc create -f cns-large-pvc.yml

-The requested capacity in this PVC is larger than any single brick on nodes `node-1.lab`, `node-2.lab` and `node-3.lab` so it will be created from the bricks of the other 3 nodes which have larger bricks (500 GiB).
+The requested capacity in this `PVC` is larger than any single brick on nodes `node-1.lab`, `node-2.lab` and `node-3.lab` so it will be created from the bricks of the other 3 nodes which have larger bricks (500 GiB).

-Where are now going to determine a PVCs physical backing device on CNS.
+Where are now going to determine a `PVCs` physical backing device on CNS.
 This is done with the following relationships between the various entities of GlusterFS, heketi and OpenShift in mind:

 PVC -> PV -> heketi volume -> GlusterFS volume -> GlusterFS brick -> Physical Device

-&#8680; Get the PV
+&#8680; First, get the `PV`

     oc describe pvc/my-large-container-store

-Note the PVs name:
+Note the `PVs` name:
 ``` hl_lines="5"
     Name:		my-large-container-store
     Namespace:	my-test-project